Toward the Achievement of a Sustainable Society

 • Conduct risk assessments with the aim of reducing process risks.

-• With the aim of reducing process safety accidents, continue calculating such accidents in accordance with the ICCA guidelines.
+• To reduce the number or severity of process safety accidents, continue calculating such accidents in accordance with the ICCA guidelines.

 • Environmental protection